 She has published over 40 manuscripts in international journals, and has given presentations at international academic (urban health, HIV, TB) and non-academic meetings including the United Nations High Level Political Forum for Sustainable Development, New York; and the World Economic Forum (WEF) Annual Meeting, Davos 2018.
 Profiled in the Lancet journal in 2016, she is also a 2015 NEF Fellow, Fellow of the WEF Global Future Council on Health/Healthcare, Fellow of the Stellenbosch Institute for Advanced Study; and is co-Chair of the Global Young Academy.

-Dr. Oyun Sanjaasuren is currently Chair of the Global Water Partnership, an intergovernmental organisation dedicated to water-secure world.
-Oyun Sanjaasuren served as the first President of the United Nations Environment Assembly of UNEP and is currently on advisory boards of a number of international organisations dedicated to sustainable development.
+Dr. Oyun Sanjaasuren is currently Director of Division of External Affairs at the Green Climate Fund.
+Previously, she was Chairperson of the Global Water Partnership, an intergovernmental organisation dedicated to a water-secure world.
+Oyun also served as the first President of the United Nations Environment Assembly of UNEP and is currently on advisory boards of a number of international organisations dedicated to sustainable development.

 She was elected to five terms as Member of Parliament of Mongolia (1998-2016), and served as Vice-Speaker of the Parliament, Minister of Foreign Affairs and Minister of Environment and Green Development.
 While in Parliament, Oyun successfully championed a number of reforms, especially in good governance, green development and rights of children with disabilities.